millenevprado/react-flats/README.md

-# react-boilerplate
+# React Flats

+## A simple react app that displays flats and uses [Google Map React](https://github.com/google-map-react/google-map-react) to show their location:

-Simple react starter with the following config:
+## Created with Le Wagon [boilerplate](https://github.com/lewagon/react-boilerplate) using the following config:

 - React, ReactDOM
 - Webpack 4